Preliminary Step – Necessary settings in Magento

-Clicking on the username of a user will bring up the definition of that user as seen in the figure below.
+Adding your password will bring up the definition of that user as seen in the figure below.

 The choice of the Megaventory user that will be used to provide access to Magento to update Megaventory data is important.
 The user permissions of this specific user will be apply.
 Clicking on the key icon will generate a new random key for the specified user entity.
 Keep a record of that key; it will be used in Step 7 later on.
 Then, the Update button should be clicked to save/update the user entity.

 The API key grants access to Magento so as to update the data of the Megaventory account.
 Therefore, the API key should be treated as a password.

 The user shall navigate to the Megaventory menu tab in the Magento system.
 The page displays the connectivity settings that should be set by the user and also starts the synchronization process with the newly created Megaventory account, as shown in the figure below.

 If the Enabled setting is set to Yes, then the Magento installation will send and receive data with every Magento action that needs to communicate data to Megaventory.
 Setting the Enabled to No will effectively disable all the functionalities of the module.

 The API URL should be set at: https://api.megaventory.com/v2017a/json/reply/ and finally, the API Key is the key generated at step 6 above.

 When the user clicks the Update button, a success notification icon appears when all settings have been correctly set and connection between the two systems has been established.
 When a proper connection between the two systems cannot be established, a warning icon appears.
 Placing the mouse pointer over the warning icon will reveal the source of the errors which the user has to correct before continuing with the Initialize Data process.